Manasmb9/Life_Skills/grit-and-growth-mindset.md

 ## 3. Understanding Internal Locus of Control
 ## Question 5
 #### What is the Internal Locus of Control?
 What is the key point in the video?
+* Internal locus of control is the key to staying motivated.
+* Build up the belief that you are in control of your destiny, that you have an internal locus of control, and you will never have issues with motivation in your life.

+The three best ways to be followed to adopt Internal Locus of Control and to start being motivated are:
+* Solving Problems in one’s Life
+* Taking Time to Appreciate one’s actions
+* Noticing improvements and efforts taken by an individual
 ## 3. How to build a Growth Mindset
 ## Question 6
 #### Paraphrase the video in a few lines in your own words.
+* Brendon says that "A growth mindset requires you to have a clear objective.
+Instead of saying ‘I’ll get better eventually’, be more specific.
+Say: 'I’m going to get better at that testI’m going to be more active.'
+Set a clear outcome, and you'll experience true growth.”
+* Growth mindset see opportunities instead of obstacles, choosing to challenge themselves to learn more rather than sticking in their comfort zone.
+* A growth mindset allows you to explore more, take more risks, try new things, and grow more into what you’re capable of.
+* To achieve a growth mindset, making a development plan is crucial.
 ## Question 7
 #### What are your key takeaways from the video to take action on?
+Growth mindset means that you thrive on challenge, and don’t see failure as a way to describe yourself but as a springboard for growth and developing your abilities.
+Your intelligence and talents are all susceptible to growth.
+To develop a Growth mindset:
+* Believe in your ability to figure things out.
+* Question your negative assumptions.
+* Create your own curriculum for skill development.
+* Honor the struggle.
 ## 4. Mindset - A MountBlue Warrior Reference Manual
 ## Question 8
 #### What are one or more points that you want to take action on from the manual?
+* I will not leave my code unfinished till I complete the following checklist:
+   1. Make it work.
+   2. Make it readable.
+   3. Make it modular.
+   4. Make it efficient.
+* I will stay relaxed and focused no matter what happens.
+* I will treat new concepts and situations as learning opportunities.
+I will never get pressurized by any concept or situation.